evoluteur/evolutility-server-node/README.md

 GET /todo?format=csv
 ```
-Note: In the returned data every object has an extra property "\_full_count" which indicate the total number of records in the query (before limit).
+Notes: In the returned data every object has an extra property "\_full_count" which indicate the total number of records in the query (before limit).

 ### Updating Data